hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 showcasing which pieces of the computational pipeline and memory hierarchy are being utilized.

-Your ROCm installation contains a script or executable command called ``rocprof`` which provides the ability to list all available hardware counters for your specific accelerator or GPU, and run applications while collecting counters during their execution.
+Your ROCm installation contains a script or executable command called ``rocprof`` which provides the ability to list all available hardware counters for your specific GPU, and run applications while collecting counters during their execution.

-This ``rocprof`` utility also depends on the :doc:`ROCTracer and ROC-TX libraries <roctracer:index>`, giving it the ability to collect timeline traces of the accelerator software stack as well as user-annotated code regions.
+This ``rocprof`` utility also depends on the :doc:`ROCTracer and ROC-TX libraries <roctracer:index>`, giving it the ability to collect timeline traces of the GPU software stack as well as user-annotated code regions.

 .. note::